9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 Tip

 You may find the amount of work involved to be surprisingly large.
-Don\'t worry; we will introduce more concise and sophisticated ways of dealing with errors in later chapters.
+Don't worry; we will introduce more concise and sophisticated ways of dealing with errors in later chapters.
 ::::

 ## Putting our code to work

-The `namesMatching` function isn\'t very exciting by itself, but it\'s a useful building block.
+The `namesMatching` function isn't very exciting by itself, but it's a useful building block.
 Combine it with a few more functions, and we can start to do interesting things.

-Here\'s one such example.
-Let\'s define a `renameWith` function that, instead of simply renaming a file, applies a function to the file\'s name, and renames the file to whatever that function returns.
+Here's one such example.
+Let's define a `renameWith` function that, instead of simply renaming a file, applies a function to the file's name, and renames the file to whatever that function returns.

 ``` example